mtsuszycki/kubectl-explain-freemind/README.md

 # kubectl-explain-freemind

-Create a mind map from 'kubectl explain' so the whole kubectl API can be viewed (in mindmup.com or freemind) as a big tree, a mind map, with descriptions
+Create a mind map from 'kubectl explain' so the whole kubectl API can be viewed (in mindmup.com or freemind) as a big tree, a mind map, with descriptions, to visualize kubectl api objects and their relations.

 Screenshot from MindMup, showing subtree for a 'pod' API, with descriptions (other subtrees collapsed) (first level items like 'EXPLORE' etc. are not part of api-resources, just added for learning and grouping)

 ![20230604-115221](https://github.com/mtsuszycki/kubectl-explain-freemind/assets/3226505/69e87199-8d86-4125-a8ab-6f93e1d66269)

-Subtree showing api description for Secret -> Metadata
+Subtree showing api description for Secret -> Metadata, with Top-Down theme.
 ![20230604-115617](https://github.com/mtsuszycki/kubectl-explain-freemind/assets/3226505/5cb66149-11dc-43bf-b303-1eb923dddbb5)

+MindMup automatically supports http links in descriptions, which is handy.
+Also it has themes (e.g 'top-down') than can show the tree in different ways.
+Also it support storyboards.

 The kube-explain-reformat.sh bash script adds descriptions to kubectl explain 'something' --recursive